-Imagine you’re a small business that’s wanting to raise (A LOT) of capital from potential investors.
+Imagine you’re a small business that wants to raise (A LOT) of capital from potential investors.

-In the past, there were strict regulations, mounds of paperwork and an uphill battle in trying to find people that would actually invest into your company.
+In the past, there were strict regulations, mounds of paperwork, and an uphill battle in trying to find people who would actually invest in your company.

 That was then, this is now.
 Introducing crowdfunding…